rizwan-kh/rizwan-kh.github.io/content/posts/k8s-gitlab-ci-kaniko.md

 ```

 ---
-**variables**: These are static values which aren't going to change and is used at multiple location in the gitlab-ci.yml file
+**variables**: These are static values which aren't going to change and is used at multiple locations in the gitlab-ci.yml file

-**before_script**: Set(s) of commands or echo statement we want to print
+**before_script**: Set(s) of commands or echo statements we want to print

-**stages**: Stages are block of code for an identical job or set of jobs viz. build, test, clean-up, delete, deploy, etc. This executes in the order it's defined in the YAML.
-A dot(.) in front of any job(block of code) disables it and it won't be executed or available neither as an automatic or manual job.
+**stages**: Stages are a block of code for an identical job or set of jobs viz. build, test, clean-up, delete, deploy, etc. This executes in the order it's defined in the YAML.
+A dot(.) in front of any job(block of code) disables it and it won't be executed or available either as an automatic or manual job.

-**Jobs (Each block of code)**: Each block of individual stage contains key-value pair or set of commands to it.
+**Jobs (Each block of code)**: Each block of an individual stage contains a key-value pair or set of commands to it.
 We can define each block of code to point to a particular stage and all the set of commands it requires to perform that function in the script block.
-It can be made to run automatically and also manual (start the job manually by clicking a button).
-The variables like password, access/secret key can be defined in the CI/CD settings under secret variables section so it's not available in plain text format.
+It can be made to run automatically and also manually (start the job manually by clicking a button).
+The variables like password and access/secret key can be defined in the CI/CD settings under the secret variables section so it's not available in plain text format.

 ---